sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Only allow alphanumeric characters in masjid URL. validate length to 20 character

+Create Add User Button.
+An example is in Examples page.

 ✅️ Edit Company Profile page

 ✅️ Edit user profile page